dottjt/plastic/README.md

 <!-- NOTE: This doesn't work for some reason, you'll just need to amend the original with what's in markdown_plugin_style -->
 `ln -s ./util/markdown_plugin_style.less /Users/dottjt/.mume/style.less`

+## Generate Chapters Without Annotations

+I will need to add these back into the package.json when I'm ready to actually generate the

+"devDependencies": {
+  "husky": "^4.2.5"
+},
+"husky": {
+  "hooks": {
+    "pre-commit": "npm run generate-chapters-without-annotations && git add . && npm run compile:md",
+    "pre-push": ""
+  }
+}

 All those styles live in `./util/markdown_plugin_style.less`